eddyngojr/eddyngojr/README.md

 - 👋 Hi, I’m @eddyngojr
-- 👀 I’m interested in becoming a front-end developer
+- 👀 I’m interested in becoming a Front-End Web Developer
 - 🌱 I’m currently learning frameworks, such as ReactJS
 - 💞️ I’m looking to collaborate on LinkedIn
 - 📫 How to reach me phone # 984-268-3015